raghavkaushik2004/Customer-churn-prediction/README.md

-The below data set from kaggle was used to predict for building this neural network .
+The below data set from kaggle was used for building this neural network .

 https://www.kaggle.com/datasets/blastchar/telco-customer-churn